Skip to main content

 Men hold 78 percent of jobs and occupy most technical roles in the global energy sector.
 Many companies overlook the importance of attracting new female talent and do not use recruitment strategies that diversify the talent pool, which can improve business performance.
 Understanding the size of the existing female talent pool in a particular labor market is a critical first step in creating effective outreach and recruitment strategies to increase the number of women in technical roles.
 But gathering data on the gendered breakdown of technical staff in a specific industry can be challenging.
 While some sex-disaggregated labor force statistics are available from organizations like the International Labour Organization and the World Bank, the data are often outdated or not sector-specific, limiting their tactical value.

-In support of the U.S. Strategy on Women’s Economic Security, the United States Agency for International Development’s (USAID’s) Engendering Industries Program uses evidence-based programming and decision-making to enhance gender equality and improve business performance in male-dominated industries.
-Engendering Industries’ Best Practices Framework for Male-Dominated Industries (BPF), combined with change management coaching and training, supports partners to use data to advance equality at each phase of the employee lifecycle.
+In support of the U.S. Strategy on Women’s Economic Security, the United States Agency for International Development’s (USAID’s) Engendering Industries Program uses evidence-based programming and decision-making to enhance gender equality and improve business performance in lucrative industries.
+Engendering Industries’ Best Practices Framework (BPF), combined with change management coaching and training, supports partners to use data to advance equality at each phase of the employee lifecycle.
 The BPF’s companion guide, Using Surveys to Advance Workforce Gender Equality, illustrates how to use surveys to generate the data needed for gender-responsive planning and decision-making.
 These surveys include employee satisfaction surveys, employee engagement surveys, and organizational culture surveys.
 It also addresses how to conduct market research on local labor markets to better understand barriers or opportunities for women studying STEM.
 By collecting and analyzing quality and accurate data on the female talent pool, companies can develop effective outreach and recruitment strategies to bring more women into the workforce and close the gender gap.

 This case study illustrates how Engendering Industries collaborated with its partners in El Salvador and Senegal to collect, analyze, and use labor market data to advance gender equality in talent outreach and recruitment efforts in the energy sector.